LatentRefusal: Latent-Signal Refusal for Unanswerable Text-to-SQL Queries: Experiments

 \paragraph{Datasets.} We evaluate on four benchmarks: (1) \textbf{TriageSQL} \cite{zhang2020did}: converted into a binary refusal task focusing on medical intent; (2) \textbf{AMBROSIA} \cite{saparina2024ambrosia}: testing sensitivity to linguistic ambiguity via paired clear vs. ambiguous questions; (3) \textbf{SQuAD 2.0} \cite{rajpurkar2018know}: used to evaluate cross-task generalizability from Text-to-SQL to machine reading comprehension; and (4) \textbf{MD-Enterprise}\footnote{This is an internal dataset and cannot be released due to privacy reasons.}: a Chinese vertical industrial benchmark spanning six domains (Stock, HR, etc.) with expert-annotated answerability labels based on business logic and safety constraints.

-\paragraph{Models and Inference.} We use Qwen-3-8B and Llama-3.1-8B \cite{yang2025qwen3,grattafiori2024llama} as backbones, loaded in bfloat16.
-For output-based baselines, we sample Top-$K=10$ outputs at temperature $T=0.7$.
+\paragraph{Models and Inference.} We use Qwen-3-8B and Llama-3.1-8B \cite{yang2025qwen3,grattafiori2024llama} as local backbones, loaded in bfloat16.
+For sampling-based baselines (Semantic Entropy, Eigenscore), we sample Top-$K=10$ outputs at temperature $T=0.7$; single-pass baselines (Self-evaluation, CCS, TSV, HaloScope, SAPLMA) use greedy decoding.
 For \textsc{LatentRefusal}, we extract hidden states from a single greedy forward pass ($T=0$).
+The probe is trained with a learning rate of $10^{-5}$, batch size 8, no warm-up, and a fixed random seed of 42.

+\paragraph{Training Protocol and Splits.} We train one probe per dataset group.
+When multiple datasets are available within a single deployment, we merge them and train jointly.
+For instance, our internal MD-Enterprise dataset spans six domains (Stock, HR, Loan, Retail, Risk Control, Supervise), and joint training performs well across all of them; AMBROSIA likewise includes multiple ambiguity types and is trained jointly.
+In Table~\ref{tab:main_results}, each dataset is trained and evaluated separately.
+We split training/validation as 8:2 and sample 300 examples as the held-out test set for each dataset.

 \paragraph{Baselines.} We compare against three categories of methods: (1) \textbf{Output-based Uncertainty}: \textit{Self-evaluation} \citep{kadavath2022language} prompts the model to estimate its own correctness; \textit{Semantic Entropy} \cite{farquhar2024detecting} measures uncertainty via agreement across sampled generations.
 (2) \textbf{Internal-State Methods}: We evaluate unsupervised approaches \textit{CCS} \citep{burns2023discovering}, \textit{Eigenscore} \cite{chen2024inside}, and weakly-supervised \textit{HaloScope} \citep{du2024haloscope}, alongside supervised probes \textit{SAPLMA} \citep{azaria_mitchell2023lying} and \textit{TSV} \cite{park2025steer} which predict truthfulness from hidden states or steering vectors.
-(3) \textbf{Prompting}: \textit{DeepSeek-chat} serves as a zero-shot instruction-following baseline.
+(3) \textbf{Prompting}: \textit{DeepSeek-Chat} serves as a zero-shot instruction-following baseline.